-The JIVA program has been implemented as the career guidance and counseling program from the academic year 2012-13.
+The JIVA program is being implemented as the Career Guidance and Counseling Program from the academic year 2012-13.
 This is a very detailed program made for Indian children.
 Three of the staff have been trained in the implementation of this program.
 In addition to the JIVA program, we use the Life skills program from NIMHANS as well as inserts from the Student Success Planner to enhance the College and Careers Program.
 The JIVA program is being implemented from Grades 5 to 12.
 This has been a very successful program and records of the children have been maintained by the counselors who implement the JIVA program.

 II.
-HEALTH AND WELLNESS PROGRAMME:
+HEALTH AND WELLNESS PROGRAM:

-The Learning Center provides all students with breakfast, lunch, evening snacks with a glass of milk and a glass of juice in the morning on all working days.
+The Learning Center provides all students with breakfast, lunch, evening snacks with a glass of milk on all working days.
 The quality, hygiene and nutritional value are checked by a committee of staff, students and management on a regular basis.
 Regular modifications and additions to the diet are implemented by the committee members.
 The Learning Center follows the WHO guidelines in its medical program.